njvanas/Blog/_posts/2025-09-15-az900-certification-journey.md

 ---

 # 📘 Overview
-> I successfully passed the AZ-900 Microsoft Azure Fundamentals certification on December 9th, 2024, after 30 days of focused study.
+> I successfully passed the AZ-900 Microsoft Azure Fundamentals certification on September 12th, 2025, after 30 days of focused study.
 This post documents my complete learning journey, study strategy, and the comprehensive Microsoft Learn mapping guide I created to master each exam domain systematically.

 What started as a goal to understand cloud fundamentals turned into a deep dive into Azure's ecosystem.
 The AZ-900 isn't just about memorizing services—it's about understanding how cloud computing transforms business operations, cost models, and infrastructure management.
 This post chronicles my journey from complete Azure novice to certified professional.